INOV-NORTE/gamibot-docs/en/deployment/monitoring.md

 ---
 title: Monitoring
-description: Monitoring, quality assurance, and testing strategies for Gamibot.
+description: Monitoring, quality assurance, and testing strategies for GamiBot.
 ---

 # Monitoring and Quality Assurance

-This page describes the monitoring setup, key metrics, and testing strategies for the Gamibot platform.
+This page describes the monitoring setup, key metrics, and testing strategies for the GamiBot platform.

 ---